Vigna mungo (L.) Hepper

 The skinless whole Urad dal can also be made into dal (back gram soup).

-How to Make Urad Papadum
+Here is how to make Urad Papadum

 Black gram is exported to Japan to make black gram seed sprouts.
 (PROTA)

-Green immature pods are eaten as a vegetable.
+The green immature pods are eaten as a vegetable.

 Black Gram Flour is used as a substitute for soap.
 It makes the skin soft and smooth (PROTA)

-Seeds sometimes sown as a cover crop or for green manure.
+Black gram seeds are sometimes sown as a cover crop or for green manure.

 Black gram is closely related to Green Gram (Mung Dal)